 PGA Head Golf Professional Dan Hoban offers a well-stocked golf shop to accomodate the needs of golfers of all levels.
 The golf shop partners with major golf vendors such as Titleist, Greg Norman Collection, Footjoy, Ahead, Colombia, Ouray, Bermuda Sands, and Signs By The Sea to stock the shop.
 Custom fitting and special ordering are available through the golf shop.
 Hoban is a proud member of Team Titleist/Footjoy as a Staff Partner.
 All types of golf equipment are available from golf balls, apparel, headwear, outerwear, golf shoes, bags, and equipment.

 Hoban is also the head golf coach at Philadelphia’s Roman Catholic High School since 2003, where he is a 1992 graduate and a three-time All-Catholic League Golf selection.
-His teams have qualified for the Philadelphia Catholic League Championship for 14 straight seasons and the PIAA District 12 tournament 4 times since 2009.
-Roman’s match record during Hoban’s tenure is 170 wins and 63 losses.
-Sixteen of his players have been named All-Catholic and 3 have advanced to the PIAA East Regionals and one of his players won the 2016 Philadelphia Catholic League individual title.
+His teams have qualified for the Philadelphia Catholic League Championship from 2004-2017 and 2018 and the PIAA District 12 tournament 4 times since 2009.
+Roman’s match record during Hoban’s tenure is 174 wins and 68 losses.
+Sixteen of his players have been named All-Catholic and 3 have advanced to the PIAA East Regionals and one of his players won the 2016 Philadelphia Catholic League individual title in a dramatic sudden death playoff.
 Two alumni are now PGA Professionals and several more are currently enrolled in the PGA Professional Golf Management Program through their current colleges or universities.
 He also currently is the tournament director of both the Philadelphia Catholic League and PIAA District 12 Golf Championships.
 Hoban was inducted into the Roman Catholic High School Sports Hall of Fame in 2007, was one of the RCHS Alumni Association’s 125 Persons of Distinction in 2015, and was inducted into the 21st Ward Sports Hall of Fame in 2013.
 Dan also played collegiate golf at LaSalle University, where he graduated in 1996 and was the captain of the Explorers golf team under Coach Joe Boyle in his senior year.
 Dan nows plays in 6-8 Philadelphia Section PGA events during the season along with the Atlantic Winter Tour in the off-season.
 The 2008 and 2017 seasons saw Hoban win three times on the Winter Tour.
 The off-season sees Hoban behind the microphone as the “Voice of Roman Catholic Football and Basketball” and Thomas Jefferson University Basketball.
-He was on the staff as the Roman Catholic Cahillites won back to back PIAA AAAA State Basketball Titles in 2015 and 2016 and both the 2018 Philadelphia Catholic League at a sold out Palestra and the AAAAAA state title.
+He was on the staff as the Roman Catholic Cahillites won Philadelphia Catholic League basketball titles in 2015, 2016, and 2018 along with the state title each year as well.
 While his days at Middletown and coaching take up the majority of his schedule, he greatly enjoys playing golf with his wife Nonee in Pinehurst, North Carolina or Myrtle Beach.
 A former saxophone player including years with the Philadelphia Mummers Greater Kensington String Band, Hoban enjoys listening to all varieties of music, especially Chicago and other bands that include horn sections.

 “I enjoyed my time at Middletown right after college and I always said that if the opprtunity to return there ever came, I would go back.
 I am ever grateful to my former company president Bud Connors, who selected me to move to Middletown out of college to learn under Don Beardsley, one of the best PGA Professionals around.
 Fortunately, the chance came to return when Rick Begley acquired the club and I am extremely grateful that Rick gave me the opportunity and I’ve enjoyed every day since.
 There are so many great people here at Middletown and working here is truly fun,” Hoban said.